frederic-perez/AmE-dictionary/data/idioms.md

 __for all seasons__ :two: __1__ Suitable in or appropriate for every kind of weather. _A coat for all seasons._ __2__ Adaptable to any circumstance. _A singer for all seasons._
 __for crying out loud__ :two: A expression of frustration or surprise.
 __for good__ :two::hammer: _Leadville’s only hospital is preparing to close for good in March._ _The magazine was gone for good._
+__for hours on end__ For a long time, specifically many hours. _When do you think the doctor will call with my test results?
+I’ve been waiting for hours on end._
 __for keeps__ :two: __1__ For a very long period of time, possibly forever. _I’m sorry, but you’re stuck with me.
 As my husband, you have me for keeps._ __2__ For one to maintain or take ownership of. _I would have returned the mug to you sooner, but I thought you gave it to me for keeps._ __3__ With determination to do or complete something. _This is it, girls, the last game of the season.
 So go out there and play for keeps._
 __for one__ _Rhode Island, for one, is well on the way to meeting the goals._
 __for peanuts__ For a very paltry or minuscule amount of money; for nearly no money or the absolute minimum amount. _I managed to get tickets!
 Suzy’s brother has a connection in the stadium, so we got them for peanuts!_